Why You Need a SSL Certificate on Your Hotel Website

 For hoteliers, the guest’s experience is the number one priority, and making them feel comfortable is something that must start right at the first point of contact with your hotel.
 This is where SSL certificates come in.

-- It Keeps Private Information Safe
+It Keeps Private Information Safe

-- Preferred by Search Engines
+Preferred by Search Engines

-- It Increases Your Guest's Trust
+It Increases Your Guest's Trust

-It’s simple: if your website isn’t secure, a guest will hesitate booking with you.
+It’s simple: if your website isn’t secure, a guest will hesitate to book with you.
 If they’re not sure if they can feel safe giving you their personal information, they won’t — and nor should they.
 SSL certificates show that you care about your clients’ privacy and are handling the sensitive information they’re giving you with care.
 That, in turn, builds trust and starts your relationship on the right foot.

 For further support on how to create a digital marketing plan for your hotel that hits all the right notes, get in touch with us!
 At Digital Hospitality, we’re committed to growing direct bookings and making people happy through travel experiences.

-- June 20, 2019
+- January 18, 2019

 Recently, we held an event hosted by Kevin Harwood all about Google Adwords and how small businesses could utilize its full potential.
 The event hosted in downtown Vancouver was to learn Kevin’s secrets used in creating countless consistent and profitable Google Ad campaigns.